 Entry nodes can see your real IP address.

 Should I use a free VPN for Tor?

-Although not preferred, you can technically use a best free VPN for Tor browser if you don’t feel like spending money.
+Although not preferred, you can technically use the best free VPN for the Tor browser if you don’t feel like spending money.

 First, you can never be sure if a free VPN service keeps logs or not.
 Usually, logs are kept and sold by these VPN providers in order to fund their business.
 As such, your privacy is always under threat if you are using these VPNs.